 - Much More Reliable Than HDDs (BER)

-- Data Rates >2x Faster Than HDDs
+- Data Rates > 2x Faster Than HDDs

 - Media Life 30+ Years

 - RAIT, RAO and TAOS Arrive (Perf.)

 - Lowest Energy Consumption and TCO

 - Intelligent Robotics, Smart cartridges

 - No Known Recording Limits

 The tape renaissance completely re-architected the mass storage landscape and the modern tape era has arrived.
-It's time to bring your understanding of modern tape up to date and take advantage of the many benefits that tape has to offer!
+For HSLs who offer large-scale archive services, it's time to bring your understanding of modern tape up to date and take advantage of the benefits that tape has to offer!